-Right now our UV Disinfection Service is available in the following zip codes in Los Angeles, CA:
+Right now our UV Disinfection Service is available in the Greater Los Angeles area

 Yes we do.
 As a way of thanking you for using our service for the first time, we offer you a 20% discount off the cost of your first scheduled service.
 CSGI will periodically offer additional promotional discounts to our reoccurring customers.

 A typical 20' x 20' room can be disinfected in 20 minutes or less.
 A typical 5' 5' bathroom can be disinfected in 8 minutes or less.